 The bright blue color of this building is not the only distinguishing feature of Stratford Antique Center.
 With over 200 vendors in one location, it’s one of the largest antique malls in Connecticut.

-Head here to find anything and everything you want, from furniture to collectibles and glassware to statues.
+Head to one of the largest roadside attractions in Stratford, CT, to find anything and everything you want, from furniture to collectibles and glassware to statues.
 You’ll want to give yourself plenty of time to browse the wares, so you don’t miss a thing.

 Be sure to treat yourself to some ice cream at Wells Hollow Creamery.
 There, you can choose from over 50 different flavors as a reward for your shopping finesse.

-Or explore more of the Connecticut breweries clustered in the Bridgeport / Stratford area.
+Or explore more of the best breweries in Connecticut that are clustered in the Bridgeport / Stratford area.

 As the name implies, this little gem specializes in French Country.

 That said, you’ll also find an impressive variety of periods, including the popular Mid-Century Modern.